VincentComp/Java_Mini_Game/readme.md

 ## Important Notes
-1. To prevent user from open many window, we has restricted **at most 2 windows** (including the menu) can exist at a time.
+1. To prevent interference between different windows, we has restricted **at most 2 windows** (including the menu) can exist at a time.
 In other words, **please close the new window before opening another new window**.
 2. We assume that the leftmost Vertex is always the entry point, while righmost Vertex is always the exit point**
 3. The size of the window has been fixed